 If November is even half as lovely as October, we are in for a marvelous month!
 Halloween is now a memory and so many more wonderful holidays are just around the corner.
-The fall parties were a fun event and we enjoyed seeing the children dresses in their adorable costumes.
+The fall parties were a fun event and we enjoyed seeing everyone in their adorable costumes.
 I thank all of you for your support as we modify some of our BMS traditions.

 November conjures up images of Native Americans and Pilgrims, colored leaves and crisp days.
 In keeping with tradition each class will study seasonal changes and our heritage from their unique perspective.